aws-actions/configure-aws-credentials/README.md

 ### Custom session tags

 You can add custom session tags using the `custom-tags` input, which accepts a JSON object.
-Custom tags cannot override protected tags, but they can override overrideable tags (in which case the overrideable tag's slot is freed for the next overrideable tag in the priority list, if any).
+Custom tags cannot override existing tags.
+Note that AWS allows a maximum of 50 tags (so you can supply a maximum of 43 custom tags), although it is likely that you will exceed the [packed size limit][packed-size-limit] before you exceed the maximum number of tags.

 ```yaml
 uses: aws-actions/configure-aws-credentials@v6